friedev/apwt/README.md

 ## Compiling

-To compile APWT, clone the repository and run `gradle clean build jar`.
+To compile APWT, you must have Gradle installed.
+Clone the repository and run `gradle clean build jar`.
 You can then include the compiled library jar file in your projects.

 ## Usage